druths/xp/README.md

 Flex is a command-line tool for building data-science pipelines, particularly in the research context.
 It draws its inspiration from make and linguini.

-Flex seeks to address a fundamental issue that haunt every brand of
+Flex seeks to address a fundamental issue that haunts every brand of
 data-science: over the course of a project, data becomes disconnected from the processes that produced it.
 Once data loses its context, even the most basic interpretive tasks become exceedingly difficult.
 Moreover, attempts to